Trade directory · Bethlehem metro · Pennsylvania

 Do I need permits for plumbing work in Bethlehem?

-Yes, City of Bethlehem requires permits for water heater replacement, new installations, and sewer line work.
-Permits cost $50-200 and are obtained through the Building Standards Department.
+Yes, Bethlehem requires permits for new plumbing installations, water heater replacements, and main line work.
+Permits cost $25-150 depending on scope and are issued through the City of Bethlehem Building Department.

 Q/04